 Have you noticed sand leaking into your swimming pool lately?
-It’s a good bet that you have a broken lateral to repair before your pool becomes a beach.
-Fortunately, it’s not a difficult fix, and I can walk you through how to replace a lateral in a pool sand filter.
+It’s a good bet that you have a broken lateral to repair before your swimming pool becomes a beach.
+Fortunately, it’s not a difficult fix, and I will walk you through how to replace a lateral in a pool sand filter.

 What is a Lateral, and What Does It Do?